unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### <a name="Extensibility" href="#Extensibility">Extensibility</a>

-For extensibility, the `<special>` element will be allowed at every nearly every level.
+For extensibility, the `<special>` element will be allowed at nearly every level.

 See [Element special](tr35.md#special) in Part 1.